subhaskghosh/hyperbolic_gar/README.md

 # Distributed Optimization with Faulty Nodes

-This repository implements a robust distributed stochastic gradient descent (SGD) framework designed for Internet-of-Things (IoT) applications.
+This repository implements a robust distributed stochastic gradient descent (SGD) framework.
 Our framework is particularly geared toward scenarios where a fraction of worker nodes may behave arbitrarily (Byzantine faults).
 To mitigate the impact of adversarial updates, we implement robust gradient aggregation methods, including a novel hyperbolic geometric median aggregator.
 The codebase includes experiments on both fully-connected models (using benchmark datasets such as MNIST, Fashion-MNIST, CIFAR-10, and Spambase) and a temporal graph neural network for traffic prediction based on the METR-LA dataset.

 ## Overview

 In distributed learning, each worker node computes a local gradient on its mini-batch and sends it to a central aggregator.
 However, in adversarial settings some nodes may report corrupted gradients.
 Our approach employs robust aggregation rules to filter out these outliers.
 In particular, we compare:
 - **Average Aggregation** (with a baseline using honest nodes and a variant with adversarial Gaussian noise),
+- **Trimmed Mean**
+- **Centered Clipping**
+- **Coordinate-wise Median**
+- **Krum**
 - **Hyperbolic Geometric Median Aggregation** (which maps gradients into hyperbolic space using the Poincaré ball model, aggregates robustly, and maps back to Euclidean space).

 We evaluate these methods on standard datasets as well as on a traffic forecasting task using a Temporal Graph Neural Network (based on the A3T-GCN cell).